shohinsan/RootsRise/.github/pull_request_template.md

 -->

-- [ ] Adds new chapter/section
+- [ ] Adds new member/family
-- [ ] Manuscript changes
+- [ ] Member changes

 ### How did you verify your manuscript works?

 <!--

-Conducting local tests: Compile the LaTeX document using a local TeX distribution and verify that the document compiles without errors and generates the expected output.
+Please provide ID or name of the user including in which URL it is located.

 -->